What to Do When Your Pup Reeks of Skunk Spray

 A clean plastic bucket in which to mix the ingredients.

-1 quart of 3 percent hydrogen peroxide.
+One quart of three-percent hydrogen peroxide.
 (Other strengths are not recommended.
 Peroxide is usually sold in pint bottles, so you’ll need two.
 Use fresh peroxide from unopened bottles.)

 1/4 cup baking soda.
 (Do not use washing soda, which is much stronger and will burn your dog’s skin.)

-1 to 2 teaspoons of a liquid detergent.
-(Softsoap and Ivory Liquid are preferred)
+One to two teaspoons of a liquid detergent.
+(Preferably Softsoap and Ivory Liquid)

 Latex gloves are smart to wear while mixing and applying.